-There are four primary benefits of implementing demand-responsive transport (DRT).
+There are four primary benefits of implementing Demand-Responsive Transport (DRT).
 The first is related cost savings for Transit Agencies—the cost of traditional hub-and-spoke models can make equitable transport untenable in certain areas, especially rural settings.
 Rather than placing additional burden on taxpayer dollars, dynamic services can unlock patronage through additional nodes without the cost of additional vehicles.
 Technological flexibility is also another great advantage of implementing DRT.
-The very nature of demand-responsive transport means the technology can adapt to meet the needs of a growing population or changing demand profile in a flexible manner, unlike traditional transport modes.
+The very nature of Demand-Responsive Transport means the technology can adapt to meet the needs of a growing population or changing demand profile in a flexible manner, unlike traditional transport modes.
 Lastly, DRT technology enables a greater understanding of patron profiling (such as behavioural characteristics) and opens up insightful data to enhance services, improve contact tracing, and socially distance in vehicles through seat allocation.

 For rural transport agencies, their jobs are very different from their urban counterparts.
 Without the population density that comes with urbanised developments, rural agencies cannot rely on the high volume and high demand seen in dense urban environments.

-Rural agencies must balance their cost of operations differently, and in most cases, this results in a loss of vehicle frequency due to the low and diffuse demand.
+Rural Agencies must balance their cost of operations differently, and in most cases, this results in a loss of vehicle frequency due to the low and diffuse demand.
 In most occasions for riders, this just makes accessing transport more difficult.

 - Longer trip times and fewer travel options

 Typically a rural commute or journey is longer than those in urbanised environments.
 This makes it difficult for rural operators to justify the cost of some routes, reducing service coverage and frequency.
-By applying smart algorithms to optimise the routing and scheduling of DRT fleets, operational savings can be made and more passengers across a larger geography can be serviced.
+By applying smart algorithms to optimise the routing and scheduling of Demand-Responsive Transport fleets, operational savings can be made and more passengers across a larger geography can be serviced.

 - An ageing population choosing to stay at home